qbism/q2tools-220/README.md

 *   -basedir: Set the base data directory for assets not found in moddir.
 Default is moddir.
 *   -gamedir: Set game directory, the folder with game executable.
 Default is parent of basedir.

-Example from aapokaapo:
+Based on an example provided by aapokaapo:
 My editor is in C:/Games/Trenchbroom/
 My '.map'-files are in C:/Games/Trenchbroom/maps
 My compilers are in C:/Games/Trenchbroom/tools/
 My game/modfiles are in C:/Games/Paintball2/pball/ (my baseq2 dir)

-../Trenchbroom/tools/4rad -basedir C:/Games/Paintball2/pball -gamedir C:/Games/Paintball2 ../Trenchbroom/maps/mymap
+../Trenchbroom/tools/q2tool -rad -basedir C:/Games/Paintball2/pball -gamedir C:/Games/Paintball2 ../Trenchbroom/maps/mymap
 => Compiler finds all the game files and compiles the map correctly

 # Notes:

-4bsp
+bsp
 *   v220 (Valve) support: Trenchbroom and JACK editors can open and save a hybrid format that preserves texture flags.
 *   chop:  Usually, higher is better and faster.
 Start at 1024 and work down if any issues.
 *   choplight: Set the chop size independetly for surface lights.
 Lower settings may improve quality of large surface lights when chop is high.
 Try "choplight 16".
 *   -largebounds: Increase max map size for supporting engines.
 *   -moreents: Increase max number of entities for supporting engines.

-4vis
+vis
 *   It works the same as always. -fast for a quick single pass.

-4rad
+rad
 *   -smooth sets the angle (in degrees) for autophong.
 Applies to convex and concave corners.
 Corners between (angle) and (180-angle) will not be phonged.
 Default is 44, so it will phong a 9-sided or more prism, but not 8-sided.
 Set to zero to disable.
 *   -maxmapdata sets lightng memory limit.
 Original is 0x200000 and it can be set up to 0x800000 (8388608).
 Requires an engine that supports the higher limit.
 *	-saturation applies to light reflected from surfaces.
 Values < 1.0 desaturate.
 Values >1.0 oversaturate.